joverbey/joverbey.github.io/_posts/2017-09-09-lexical-analysis.md

 | T_NUMERIC_LITERAL | <tt>100.5</tt>     |
 | T_SEMICOLON       | <tt>;</tt>         |

+Note that <tt>var</tt> has its own token type -- T_VAR -- but both <tt>something</tt> and <tt>fn</tt> are identified as T_IDENTIFIER tokens.
+This is to aid the parser.
+The <tt>var</tt> keyword indicates the beginning of a variable definition in JavaScript, so the parser must be able to distinguish it.
+However, the name of the variable (immediately after <tt>var</tt>) could be any identifier -- <tt>something</tt>, <tt>foo</tt>, <tt>Xqzvm</tt> -- and the parser doesn't care which one, as long as it's an identifier.
+So, all identifiers are given the same token type: T_IDENTIFIER.

-Note that the lexer identifies both <tt>x</tt> and <tt>fn</tt> as T_IDENTIFIER tokens.
-In general, for every type of token, there is a **pattern** that describes all of the corresponding lexemes.
+In general, for every type of token, there's a **pattern** that describes all of the corresponding lexemes.
 For example, in JavaScript, an _identifier_ is a string of one or more characters, where (1) every character is either a letter, decimal digit, underscore, or dollar sign; (2) the first character is not a decimal digit; and (3) the string is not a reserved word (<tt>if</tt>, <tt>while</tt>, etc.).
 Any string that matches this pattern will be labeled as a T_IDENTIFIER token.
 While there are many different strings that correspond to T_IDENTIFIER, many token types correspond to only one lexeme (e.g., T_EQ always corresponds to `=`, and T_VAR always corresponds to `var`).

 So what is the output of the lexer?
 It's reasonably close to what's shown in the table above.
 For each token in the input, the lexer outputs its token type (such as <tt>T_IDENTIFIER</tt>) together with any "interesting" information about that token (e.g., its source position, its text, etc.).
 These "interesting" pieces of information are called the **attributes** of that token.
 Sometimes, this output -- a token type together with any attributes -- is also called a "token."